tychart/BYU-CS-224-LABS/c-typecasting.md

 In the starter code, you are provided with several functions, each of which maps nicely onto one of the components of the BMP file that we just covered.
 These are:

   1. `void parseHeaderAndApplyFilter(unsigned char* bmpFileAsBytes, int isGrayscale)`: This function is called from main and is passed a pointer to the beginning of the BMP file (`bmpFileAsBytes`) as well as which filter will be applied.
 It's job is to grab the header values and then call another function to have it actually process the image bytes (called `pixelArray` in the code).
   2. `void applyFilterToPixelArray(unsigned char* pixelArray, int width, int height, int isGrayscale)`: This function is passed a pointer to the beginning of the image bytes/pixelArray.
 Its job is to loop over the rows within the image bytes and pass a pointer to the begining of each row to, you guessed it, another function which will process that row.
-To correctly compute the address where the next row starts, the padding (see next lab task) must be taken into account.
+To correctly compute the address where the next row starts, the padding (see final lab task) must be taken into account.
   3. `void applyFilterToRow(unsigned char* row, int width, int isGrayscale)`: This function is called with a pointer to a row in the image.
 Its job is to iterate over each pixel in that row and call *another* function to process that pixel.
   4. `void applyFilterToPixel(unsigned char* pixel, int isGrayscale)`: This function is called with a pointer to the first byte of an individual pixel.
 Its job is to call the appropriate filter function, given what the user specified (stored in `isGrayscale`).
   5. `void applyThresholdToPixel(unsigned char* pixel)` or `applyGrayscaleToPixel(unsigned char* pixel)`: Now we finally get to the image processing!
 The job of these functions is to actually look at the bytes of the the pixel (Blue/Green/Red) values and overwrite them with their new values, according to how each filter works.